How Attackers Get Initial Access

 Hackers rarely want to fight an uphill battle against extremely secure companies to try and gain access to their data.
 Almost always, the best target is the easiest one.
 The Fortigate example from earlier applies well here.
 When there is a major vulnerability such as that, and a hacking group knows how to perform the attack, they might seek out any exposed Fortigate panels that are below the patched version.
 This can be done with tools such as shodan.io that index any internet-connected device.

 Social Engineering works similarly.
-If a bad guy is met with resistance when performing their campaign, they will most likely just move on to the next target.
+If a bad guy is met with resistance when performing their campaign, they will likely move on to the next target.
 Having properly trained staff that quickly spot these attempts will go to great lengths in preventing phishing attacks from working.
-People can often be thought of as the weakest link in an organization, so keeping them well-trained is vital for security.
+People can often be considered the weakest link in an organization, so keeping them well-trained is vital for security.

 Stopping Attacks Before They Happen